pablodecm/phd_thesis/src/102_chapter_2.md

 electric signal that can be used to measure the total amount of deposited energy with the help of careful calibration.

-![CMS Hadronic Calorimeter
+![Cross sectional view of the CMS detector hadronic calorimeter (HCAL) detector in the $r-z$ plane, depicting the positioning of the various detector segments relative to the beam line and the solenoid magnet.
+The HCAL is symmetric around
+$r=0$, so only the top half is shown.
+Figure adapted from [@Chatrchyan:2009ag].
 ](gfx/102_chapter_2/HCAL.pdf){
 #fig:CMS_hcal width=70%}

-The different segments of the CMS HCAL are shown in Figure [-@fig:CMS_hcal].
+The different segments of the CMS HCAL are shown in [Figure @fig:CMS_hcal].
 After the ECAL but still inside the solenoid volume, the barrel section of the hadronic calorimeter (HB) as well as two endcap sections (HE) at each side are placed, providing